Shareholder; Estate Planning and Administration

-Based in our St. Paul office, Darlene is Briggs and Morgan's vice president.
-She serves on the firm's board of directors and is a member of the Estate Planning and Administration Section.
-Darlene practices principally in the areas of:
+Based in our St. Paul office, Darlene is a member of the Estate Planning and Administration Section.
+She practices principally in the areas of:

 - Estate planning

 Darlene assists multi-generational families with high and ultra-high net worths address complex estate and tax issues.
 For many years, Darlene has helped families and their advisors structure estate plans that accomplish the multiple issues affecting these families.
 For example:

 Minimizing taxes related to the transition of wealth from one generation to the next;